w3f/PSPs/PSPs/psp-fungible-asset-standard.md

 type Path = string | [ModuleName, MethodName, ...string[]]
 ```

-Asset operation description stores the nessusary information to perform asset operations and might need to be updated with new runtime versions.
+Asset operation description stores the necessary information to perform asset operations and might need to be updated with new runtime versions.
 There should be a way to fetch the corresponding `AssetOperationDescription` . e.g. From a registry or a commonly known location.

 #### TypeRegistry

-Type registry stores the nessusary type information to interact with the runtime.
+Type registry stores the necessary type information to interact with the runtime.
 This is inspired by polkadot.js type registry.

 ```typescript
 interface TypeRegistry {